-Archer Center Fellowship Program
+UT System Archer Center, Graduate Archer Fellowship Program

 This program provides students with an opportunity to learn about the federal government and public policy.
 Fellows spend 12 weeks interning in a Washington, D.C. organization of their choosing based on their own professional and academic goals and interests.
-Students in this program will earn 9 credit hours of coursework by enrolling in PH 5098 ST: Federal Policy Making & PH 5098 ST: Archer Center Research & PH 9997 Practicum.
+UTHealth School of Public Health students in this program will earn 9 credit hours of coursework by enrolling in PH 5098 ST: Federal Policy Making & PH 5098 ST: Archer Center Research & PH 9997 Practicum.
 Archer Center Program Fee: \$3,900.